-Remove complexity and provide planning certainty to attract economic investment Expand Council's Business Investment Attraction Program The Invest Frankston promotion and marketing campaign (www.investfrankston.com/befrank) is now complete.
+Four-year Initiatives What we planned for 2021-2022 Comments Status Remove complexity and provide planning certainty to attract economic investment Expand Council's Business Investment Attraction Program The Invest Frankston promotion and marketing campaign (www.investfrankston.com/befrank) is now complete.
 An external marketing agency report will be received in quarter one of the 2022-2023 financial year.
 The Invest Frankston Business Grants program for 2022 was finalised in April with eight successful applicants sharing in \$228,245 of funding to support new business opportunities, employment, activation and growth of the local Frankston business community.

-Promote Invest Frankston and precinct opportunities

-A number of grant programs that seek to activate retail precincts (Seaford, Nepean Highway, Stiebel Place, City-wide Facade improvement) have been awarded.
+Invest Frankston and A number of grant programs that seek to activate retail precincts (Seaford, Nepean Highway, Stiebel Place, City-wide Facade improvement) have been awarded.
 The successful grant recipients are now underway with improvement works.
 The Business Local to Local Program was completed in quarter four of 2021-2022.
 This initiative provided an opportunity for our local business community to connect with other local businesses to provide professional services up to the value of \$1,000 within the City boundaries.
 Place activation occurred at Monterey Reserve in Frankston North, and Banyan Reserve in Carrum Downs.

-Statutory Planning participated in a Better Planning Approvals project with the Department of Environment, Land, Water and Planning, with the specific objective to redesign and enhance our pre-application services.
+Statutory Planning Improvement Program to the Old Business Community to connect with other local businesses to provide professional services up to the value of \$1,000 within the City boundaries.
+Place activation occurred at Monterey Reserve in Frankston North, and Banyan Reserve in Carrum Downs.
+Statutory Planning Approvals project with the Department of Environment, Land, Water and Planning, with the specific objective to redesign and enhance our pre-application services.
 This included preliminary planning advice, website enhancements, information updates and pre-application meetings.
-Various improvements have been made to date, including new triage tools for Customer Services, customer guides and the ability to now request written pre-application advice, a pre-application meeting, and copies of planning permits and endorsed plans online via the Council's website.

-Maintain and promote Council's business concierge

-The business concierge service received 81 enquiries in quarter four.
-This has been trending upward throughout the financial year as COVID-19 restrictions ease.
+Various improvements have been made to date, including new triage tools for Customer Services, customer ⊘ Promote Invest Frankston and precinct opportunities precincts (Seaford, Nepean Highway, Stiebel Place, City-wide Facade improvement) have been awarded.
+The successful grant recipients are now underway with improvement works.
+The Business Local to Local Program was completed in quarter four of 2021-2022.
+This initiative provided an opportunity for our local business community to connect with other local businesses to provide professional services up to the value of \$1,000 within the City boundaries.
+Place activation occurred at Monterey Reserve in Frankston • Complete the Statutory Planning Business Improvement Program to streamline online planning permits applications Approvals project with the Department of Environment, Land, Water and Planning, with the specific objective to redesign and enhance our pre-application services.
+This included preliminary planning advice, website enhancements, information updates and pre-application meetings.
+Various improvements have been made to date, Maintain and promote Council's business concierge The business concierge service received 81 enquiries in quarter four.
+This has been trending upward throughout the financial year as COVID-19 restrictions ease. ⊘

+24 October 2022 CM15